glossary

 - Crypto mixer

-- A broad term for tools or services described as combining or obfuscating transaction trails.
-On this site the term is explained as a public risk and evidence category, not as a service recommendation.
+- A broad term for tools, services, or mechanisms described as combining, splitting, or obscuring transaction trails.
+On this site the term is explained as a public vocabulary and evidence category, not as a service recommendation.

 - CVC mixing